 Your eye doctor can identify corneal abrasions by examining your eyes with magnifying instruments; they will also check your eye and eyelid to make sure there are no foreign materials present.
 Fluorescein dye may be used to help find corneal abrasions.
-After locating the abrasion, the doctor may perform at test called the Seidel test.
+After locating the abrasion, the doctor may perform attest called the Seidel test.
 During a Seidel test, the wound is painted with dye and observed for any leakage that may indicate deeper injuries.

 Treating Corneal Abrasions:

-To relieve the pain of a corneal abrasion, the doctor may give you a topical anesthesia.
+To relieve the pain of a corneal abrasion, the doctor may give you topical anesthesia.
 Often, the doctor will place a tight patch over the eye, which should allow a small abrasion to heal overnight, it may take little longer for large abrasions and the doctor may decide to prescribe an antibiotic to prevent infection.
 The most important thing to remember is not to rub your eye, especially during the healing process.

 The cornea is the clear, front part of the eye that transmits light into the inside of the eye, allowing us to see clearly.
-Corneal disease is fairly serious and can cause vision distortion, clouding and eventually lead to blindness.
+Corneal disease is fairly serious and can cause visual distortion, clouding and eventually lead to blindness.
 There are several types of corneal disease, with the three most common being: keratoconus, Fuchs’ endothelial dystrophy and bullous keratopathy.

 Symptoms of Corneal Disease:

 - An individual with keratoconus experiences the cornea steepening or protruding.
 As this progresses, vision becomes blurred and it becomes hard to wear contacts, which are often prescribed for treating the early stages of this disease.
-Because of the irregular shape of the cornea a contact lens may not stay on the eye.
+Because of the irregular shape of the cornea, a contact lens may not stay on the eye.

 - The first symptoms of endothelial dystrophy or bullous keratopathy are a noticeable glare with lights at night or in bright sunlight.
-As these conditions worsen vision often becomes blurry or foggy first thing in the morning, clearing up as the day progresses.
+As these conditions worsen vision often becomes blurred or foggy first thing in the morning, clearing up as the day progresses.
 As the diseases worsen, vision stays blurrier longer each day and eventually might not clear up at all.

 - Certain corneal diseases can be painful.

 Keratoconus: is the thinning and weakening of the cornea, which develops a cone-shaped deformity.
 Keratoconus can progress rapidly, gradually or become intermittent.
-It usually occurs in both eyes, but has been known to occur in only one.
+It usually occurs in both eyes but has been known to occur in only one.

 Fuchs’ endothelial dystrophy: is hereditary that occurs when the inner cell layer of the cornea, called the endothelium, becomes abnormal.
 The endothelium pumps fluids out of the cornea, keeping the cornea thin and clear.
 If the endothelium becomes unhealthy fluids are not pumped out and the cornea swells, causing vision to decrease and become cloudy.